-Note If you don't use the setup tool to generate a self-signed certificate, you must also provide information related to the PingAuthorize Policy Editor's connection security, including the location of a key store that contains the server certificate and the nickname of that server certificate.
+If you don't use the setup tool to generate a self-signed certificate, you must also provide information related to the Policy Editor's connection security, including the location of a key store that contains the server certificate and the nickname of that server certificate.

 If the OIDC provider presents a certificate that is not trusted by the Policy Editor's Java Runtime Environment (JRE), do one of the following:

 - Add the certificate to the JRE trust store.
-For details, see Configuring an OIDC provider for single sign-on requests from PingAuthorize. - Disable certificate validation by starting the Policy Editor with the PING_OIDC_TLS_VALIDATION environment variable set to NONE.
-See the following tabs for examples.
+For details, refer to Configuring an OIDC provider for single sign-on requests from PingAuthorize. - Disable certificate validation by starting the Policy Editor with the PING\OIDC\TLS\VALIDATION environment variable set to NONE.